AAChartModel/AAChartKit-Swift/README.md

-public var tooltipEnabled: Bool? public var tooltipValueSuffix: String? public var tooltipCrosshairs: Bool? public var colorsTheme: Array<Any>?     //An array containing the default colors for the chart's series.
+public var tooltipEnabled: Bool? public var tooltipValueSuffix: String? public var tooltipCrosshairs: Bool? public var colorsTheme: [Any]?          //An array containing the default colors for the chart's series.
 When all colors are used, new colors are pulled from the start again.
-Defaults to: ["#bb250c","#f67210","#fde680","#257679","#f1c6c5"] public var series: Array<Any>?          //An array of all the chart's series public var legendEnabled: Bool?         //Enable or disable the legend.
+Defaults to: ["#bb250c","#f67210","#fde680","#257679","#f1c6c5"] public var series: [Any]?               //An array of all the chart's series public var legendEnabled: Bool?         //Enable or disable the legend.
 Defaults to true public var backgroundColor: Any?        //The background color or gradient for the outer chart area.
 Defaults to #FFFFFF public var borderRadius: Int?           //The corner radius of the outer chart border.
 Defaults to 0